bandyt-group/drumbeat/README.md

 This package was prepared and released along with the publication: [Temporally Resolved and Interpretable Machine Learning Model of GPCR conformational transition]

-Tutorial on how to use BaNDyT can be found here: [BaNDyT tutorial](https://github.com/bandyt-group/bandyt-tutorial)
+Tutorial on how to use BaNDyT can be found here: [BaNDyT tutorial](https://github.com/bandyt-group/bandyt-tutorial) Tutorial for DRUMBEAT found in the drumbeat_demo folder

 **Installing Requirements**